Giskard-AI/giskard/python-client/docs/guides/wrap/index.md

 #### Main parameters [Reference]

-- `model_obj: the model object.
+- `model_obj`: the model object.
 Could be any model from the .
 The standard model output required for Giskard is:
   - if classification: an array of probabilities corresponding to data entries (rows of pandas.DataFrame) and classification_labels.
 In the case of binary classification, an array of probabilities is also accepted.
 Make sure that the probability provided is for the first label provided in classification_labels.